auth0/Lock.swift/README.md

 </plist>
 ```

-Whenever you need to use Lock, you'll have to import it in your source code, the different way to import Lock are detailed next
+Whenever you need to use Lock, you'll have to import either the ObjC header or a Swift module in your source code, the differents ways to do it are detailed next:

 ### Objective-C
 Just import in your source file Lock's header: